AMIS-Services/sig-containers-20220412/README.md

 In addition, we will be able to install portainer, a web application to manage your containers easily.

-This procedure has been tested in arm (Raspberry Pi) and x86_64 architectures.
-For instructions on how to install docker and docker-compose on your Raspberry Pi you can check [this article](https://iotechonline.com/how-to-install-docker-and-docker-compose-on-your-raspberry-pi/).
-.env file

 A few environment variables will be declared in a file named .env, in the same directory where the docker-compose file is.
 As a result, these variables will be populated later into our docker-compose file at the moment the containers are created.

-Security advise
+## Security advise

-The purpose of this stack is to have a working Home Assistant installation with some accessories.
+This procedure has been tested in arm (Raspberry Pi) and x86_64 architectures.
+The purpose of this stack is to have a working Home Assistant installation with some accessories for testing.
 This means that it is not secure by default so you should NEVER expose it to the internet as is.
-I will explain some steps to secure it in a [next article](https://iotechonline.com/home-assistant-panel_iframe-external-access-with-nginx-proxy/), for example how to password protect Node-RED and hass-configurator and how to hide Home Assistant behind a reverse proxy like nginx using ssl certificates.
+Follow the steps to secure it in [this article](https://iotechonline.com/home-assistant-panel_iframe-external-access-with-nginx-proxy/), for example how to password protect Node-RED and hass-configurator and how to hide Home Assistant behind a reverse proxy like nginx using ssl certificates.

-Preparation
+## Preparation
+Clone this repo \
+OR \
 Create a directory where we will put all needed config and our docker-compose file itself.
 As an example, I will be using a directory named ‘hass’.
 We will then precreate a directory structure to maintain configuration and data of the services.
 To clarify, structure will be as shown below and should be created as a normal non-root user.

 ```